-Wendy Cornett, M.D., MHS, FACS and Jonathan Lokey, M.D., FACS, both of GHS (the GHS multispecialty physician group practice), are two of 190 active U.S. members listed by the American Association of Endocrine Surgeons.
+Wendy Cornett, M.D., MHS, FACS and Jonathan Lokey, M.D., FACS, both of Prisma Health (the Prisma Health multispecialty physician group practice), are two of 190 active U.S. members listed by the American Association of Endocrine Surgeons.
 Endocrine surgeons are located primarily at large medical centers.
 There are three other practicing endocrine surgeons in South Carolina; Drs.
 Cornett and Lokey are the only fellowship- trained endocrine surgeons in the Upstate.
 The expertise of our surgeons in performing thyroid surgery and other endocrine surgery procedures draws patients from Greenville, Asheville, Columbia, and areas throughout the Southeast.
 The division is very busy, performing about 500 thyroid and parathyroid surgeries a year – more than any other medical center in the state.

 Drs.
 Cornett and Lokey perform most parathyroid and adrenal surgeries with minimally invasive surgery techniques.
 Adrenal surgery is performed laparoscopically, using several small incisions to accommodate a camera and other instruments.
 For adrenalectomies, the minimally invasive technique is less painful than the traditional open procedure, and the patient can go home much earlier.

 For thyroid surgeries, the advantage of a minimally invasive technique is not as certain, and very few patients requiring thyroid surgery are suitable candidates for video-assisted thyroidectomy.
 “The incision is only one centimeter shorter, and the scar may or may not look better,” said Dr. Lokey.